w3f/polkadot-spec/docs/chap-networking.md

 - `/ipfs/ping/1.0.0` - Open a standardized substream *libp2p* to a peer and initialize a ping to verify if a connection is still alive.
 If the peer does not respond, the connection is dropped.
 This is a *Request-Response substream*.

-  Further specification and reference implementation are available in the [libp2p documentation](https://docs.libp2p.io/concepts/protocols/#ping).
+  Further specification and reference implementations are available in the [libp2p documentation](https://docs.libp2p.io/concepts/protocols/#ping).

 - `/ipfs/id/1.0.0` - Open a standardized *libp2p* substream to a peer to ask for information about that peer.
 This is a *Request-Response substream*, but the initiator does **not** send any message to the responder and only waits for the response.

-  Further specification and reference implementation are available in the [libp2p documentation](https://docs.libp2p.io/concepts/protocols/#identify).
+  Further specification and reference implementations are available in the [libp2p documentation](https://docs.libp2p.io/concepts/protocols/#identify).

 - `/dot/kad` - Open a standardized substream for Kademlia `FIND_NODE` requests.
 This is a *Request-Response substream*, as defined by the *libp2p* standard.